Back to top

 Terms of suspension are at the discretion of the Head of Service or Designated Safeguarding Lead.
 The outcome of a suspension may become an exclusion where the terms of appeal and return as listed below will then apply.

-In the event of an expulsion, there are three periods that a learner can be expelled for.
+In the event of exclusion, there are three periods that a learner can be excluded for.
 This will depend on the nature of the misconduct and evidence from an investigation.
-The term of expulsion and rationale behind the time chose will be set out in written communication to the learner.
+The term of exclusion and rationale behind the time chosen will be set out in written communication to the learner.
 The time periods are as follows.

 • One academic year